Lemgo: Museum

 Until a few years ago, the Museum Hexenbürgermeisterhaus displayed replicas of some torture instruments from the time of the witch hunt.
 An exhibition about the life and work of the artist Karl Junker can be seen in the Museum Junkerhaus.
 The "Junkerhaus" is a work of the artist from the year 1891, provided with numerous ornate carvings.
 The Städtische Galerie Haus Eichenmüller exhibits temporary exhibitions of works by contemporary artists.
 The oil mill is a functioning watermill with an attached mill museum.
 The Weser Renaissance Museum Schloss Brake shows examples of art, culture and life at the time of the Weser Renaissance.
 The documentation and meeting place Frenkelhaus shows a permanent exhibition on the history of the Jews in Lemgo.

 Historical buildings

 Hexenbürgermeisterhaus

 The most famous house in Lemgo is the so-called Hexenbürgermeisterhaus from 1571 with a facade in the style of Weser Renaissance.
-Its unusual name comes from its mayor Cothmann, who officiated in the 17th century, who, out of lust for power, used witchcraft as an integral part of the Christian faith to clear his political opponents out of the field.
+Its unusual name comes from its mayor Cothmann, who officiated in the 17th century, who, out of lust for power, used the antagonism against witchcraft - an integral part of the Christian faith - to clear his political opponents out of the field.
 To make this clear, he had several dozen other citizens killed, both women and men.
 On the façade below there is a wide, richly-perforated zone of stems called 'Utluchten', a term also rarely used in specialist literature.
 The most typical examples were Renaissance stone buildings and half-timbered building from the 17th and 18th centuries.
 On the right part of the facade is a bay window on consoles.
 The facade above is divided by half-columns and cornices.